ADEE remains committed to the concept that dental practice has an important role to play in the overall health of the population.

 - integrate wider oral and public health issues within their curriculum

-ADEE schools are eligible to apply through a standardised application form, available for download bellow, where they will demonstrate:
+ADEE schools are eligible to apply through a standardised application form, available for download below, where they will demonstrate:

 - examples of how the ethos of the Dentistry in society Domain is being integrated into the curriculum